Breckenridge Ski Resort: Layout

+Backcountry

+Backcountry skiing and snowboarding, also called ski mountaineering, alpine touring or skinning has become a popular way to ramp up aerobic fitness or head into the unmarked and unpatrolled backcountry to “earn your turns” outside of the resort.
+While Breckenridge is a hub for backcountry exploration, going into the “backcountry” can be extremely dangerous and requires appropriate gear, education and terrain knowledge before stepping a foot on the snow.
+Before entering through skiers and snowboarders must have great background knowledge and training, a plan of what they intend to do, the right gear, and must be prepared for anything.
+The backcountry of Breckenridge is not maintained by ski patrol or the avalanche team.
+You are responsible for your own safety and survival.

 Peak 10

-Peak 10 is the southernmost peak on the mountain, comprising black and double black trails, accessible from the Falcon SuperChair.
+Peak 10 is the southernmost peak on the mountain.
+This is the "expert" side of the mountain containing only black and double black trails which are made accessible from the Falcon SuperChair.
+The speedy Falcon SuperChair allows skiers and snowboarders to gain a vertical rise of 1,404 ft./ 428 meters.
 The advanced terrain on Peak 10 varies, from groomers underneath and near the lift, to glades on the north side of the Peak 10 ridge, and double black chutes on the far south side.
+There are 15 different runs that the lift gives access to.
+6 runs are double blacks toward the far left side and 9 are blacks on the other side.
+Due to the difficulty of the side of the mountain, the Falcon SuperChair rarely has a wait time longer than 5 minutes.

 Peak 9

 The second oldest peak, the lower part of Peak 9 is a beginner learning slope, accessed by Quicksilver Super6 and Lift A. On the upper part of Peak 9 are intermediate blue runs serviced by the Mercury SuperChair, Beaver Run SuperChair, and Lift C. On the north side of Peak 9, facing towards Peak 8, are the North Chutes, double black-rated chutes serviced by E chair which also functions as an access lift to transition from Peak 8 to Peaks 9 and 10.